 The Right Styling Product For You

 Wax, Gel, Cream, Pomade, Paste, Clay.
-When it comes to men's styling products most of these products are misidentified and are often just lumped into the same category (0ften gel or wax).
+When it comes to men's styling hair products most of these products are misidentified and are often just lumped into the same category (0ften gel or wax).
 The truth is all these product variations have different qualities and add different values to your hair.
-Knowing about the different types of products will only add to your good hair day, making sure you're using the right hair product for your styling needs.
+Knowing about the different types of men's hair products will only add to your good hair day, making sure you're using the right hair product for your styling needs.

 What to look for in a product